Giving feedback

 "This one isn't for me."

 - Before a briefing writes — the paper gets deprioritised in the treatment.
+At Gate 2 it also removes the paper from the PDF set entirely.

 - After the briefing's rendered — accumulates as a "profile might be too broad here" signal for the refinement flow.